DukeRobotics/robosub-ros2/onboard/src/controls/README.md

     2. Publish desired velocity (if any) to the `/controls/desired_velocity` topic.
     3. Publish desired power (if any) to the `/controls/desired_power` topic.
 2. Call the `/controls/set_control_types` service to set the [control types](#control-types) for each axis, if they are different from current control types (as published to the `/controls/control_types` topic).
-3. If not already enabled, enable controls by publishing `true` to the `/controls/enabled` topic.
+3. If not already enabled, enable controls by calling the `/controls/enable` service with `data: true`.

 Controls will now publish the [thrust allocation vector](#thrust-allocation-vector) to the `/controls/thruster_allocs` topic, and the robot will move to the desired state.

 > [!IMPORTANT]
 > To check if the robot has moved to the desired state, check if the current state is close to the desired state.
 Do _not_ check the position or velocity errors published to the `/controls/position_error` and `/controls/velocity_error` topics, as there may be a delay between the time the desired state is published and the time the errors are updated.

-To stop the robot, disable controls by publishing `false` to the `/controls/enabled` topic.
+To stop the robot, disable controls by calling the `/controls/enable` service with `data: false`.

 If the new desired state is not significantly different from the current desired state, the PID loops do _not_ need to be reset.
 For example, if the robot is moving towards an object detected with CV, and the estimated position of the object changes slightly, the PID loops do _not_ need to be reset.
 However, if the robot is moving towards an object and then starts moving towards a different object, the PID loops _do_ need to be reset.